SEXUAL ORIENTATION COUNSELLING IN SYDNEY AND AUSTRALIA-WIDE ONLINE

 SEXUAL IDENTITY CONFLICT

-Substantial fears of social judgement and rejection can prevent homosexual oriented people from ‘coming out’ and from living a harmonious and dignified lifestyle according to who they are.
-Under pressure of social expectation, some same sex oriented men and women try to adapt to heterosexuality, often with devastating outcomes to their mental wellbeing.
+Substantial fears of social judgement and rejection can prevent anyone, who does not clearly identify as heterosexual, from coming out and living a dignifying social lifestyle true to their natural sexual orientation.
+Under pressure of social expectation, some same sex oriented men and women try to adapt to heterosexuality, often with devastating outcomes to their mental and physical wellbeing.

 - Social isolation